SebastiaanBooman/botanist.nvim/README.md

 ```

 ## Usage
-While the default setup is designed to work without additional configuration (except for setting the optional settings), the following APIs are exposed that can also beused.
+While the default setup is designed to work without additional configuration (except for setting the optional settings), the following APIs are exposed that can also be used.
 |command|explanation|
 |---|---|
 :StartDiagramViewer|Starts a feh process with the output image of the current Plant UML file